Demand and supply

 Read more in our detailed briefing note about Gold Demand Trends, which also includes commentary on supply.

-Jewellery consistently accounts for the majority of gold demand.
-In the 12 months to December 2011, appetite for jewellery amounted to around US$99.2 billion.
-India is the largest consumer in volume terms, accounting for 29% of demand in 2011.
-Indian gold demand is supported by cultural and religious traditions which are not directly linked to global economic trends.
-Find out more in our special reports The role of gold in India and India Gold Report - India: Heart of Gold - Revival.
+Jewellery has consistently been the largest component of annual gold demand.
+In the 12 months to December 2012, appetite for jewellery amounted to around US$101.8 billion.
+India is the largest consumer in volume terms, accounting for 28% of demand in 2012.
+The last five years (to end-2012) saw an increase in value terms of around 430%.
+In 2012 alone, investment attracted net inflows of approximately US$81.8bn.
+Find out more in our special reports India: heart of gold - Strategic outlook and India Gold Report - India: Heart of Gold - Revival.

 The 2007-2009 financial crisis had a significant negative impact on consumer spending.
 This resulted in a decline in the volume of gold jewellery sales, particularly in western markets, with the United States being hardest hit.
 However, jewellery demand in India and Asia has since been recovering whilst in China growth in jewellery consumption has been continuous.